githubpriti/Project-4/Readme.md

 **What I learned in this project** :

 ***
- -Learned about nth child selectors
+ -Learned about nth child selectors.

 ***